PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 PX4 uses a number of MAVLink interfaces for integrating path planning services from a companion computer (including obstacle avoidance in missions, [safe landing](../computer_vision/safe_landing.md), and future services):
 - The [MAVLink Path Planning Protocol](https://mavlink.io/en/services/trajectory.html) message [TRAJECTORY_REPRESENTATION_WAYPOINTS](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS) is used to sent the current and next waypoint, and receive a stream of setpoints for the new path.
+- Alternatively, via mavlink the [TRAJECTORY_REPRESENTATION_BEZIER](https://mavlink.io/en/messages/common.html#TRAJECTORY_REPRESENTATION_BEZIER) can be used, parameterized by time, to specify the moving position setpoint of the vehicle over a given amount of time.
 - The [HEARTBEAT/Connection Protocol](https://mavlink.io/en/services/heartbeat.html) is used for "proof of life" detection.
 - [LOCAL_POSITION_NED](https://mavlink.io/en/messages/common.html#LOCAL_POSITION_NED) and [ALTITUDE](https://mavlink.io/en/messages/common.html#ALTITUDE) send the vehicle local position and altitude, respectively.